Bitaxe miners

 fbstratumpass

-Make sure to replace replace-this-with-your-btc-address.my_super_bitaxe
+Make sure to replace replace-this-with-your-btc-address.my-super-bitaxe

 with your Bitcoin address and a custom name for your miner to help you identify it.